-The Sleep Study (Polysomnogram) is the gold standard for the diagnosis or several sleep disorders including, sleep apnea, restless leg syndrome, and narcolepsy.
+The Sleep Study (Polysomnography) is the gold standard for the diagnosis or several sleep disorders including, sleep apnea, restless leg syndrome, and narcolepsy.
 The results of the test are referenced as a polysomnogram which is frequently abbreviates as PSG.

-Polysomnograms are conducted in a sleep center, hospital or in a patient's home.
-The test usually performed at night to record the patient's normal sleep pattern.
+Polysomnography is conducted in a sleep center, hospital or in a person's home.
+The test is usually performed at night to record the person's normal sleep pattern.
 Electrodes are placed on the scalp, the outer edge of the eyelids, and to the skin on the chin in preparation for the test.

 Characteristic patterns from the electrodes are recorded while you are awake with your eyes closed and during sleep.
 The time taken to fall asleep, time to enter REM sleep, movement, breathing pattern, and sleep architecture are all recorded using a computer.

 The person gathering and scoring the data is called a Polysomnographic Technician.

 If a sleep study determines you have obstructive sleep apnea (OSA), you will need a "titration study" to determine the pressure level required to maintain your airway during sleep.
 A titration study may take place during the same night as your diagnosing sleep study or it may be scheduled for a later date.

 Titration is a scientific lab term, meaning to slowly add a little bit more of something until you reach a desired effect.
 During your titration study, a skilled technician will monitor your sleep and slowly increase the air pressure on a CPAP machine until you are able to sleep without or with few sleep events (apneas and hypopneas).
 Your pressure needs vary throughout the night, so an overnight sleep study is required to prescribe you the correct pressure.